Turkish Canadians: Official data

 The following is the number of people who have voluntarily declared their ethnicity as "Turkish" in official censuses.
 The actual number of Turkish Canadians is believed to be considerably higher.

 Estimated population

 In 2018 the Canadian Ambassador, Chris Cooter, said that there was approximately 100,000 Turkish Canadians living in the country, as well as several thousand Turkish students:

 In 2019 the "Federation of Chinese Canadians in Markham" also reported that there was over 100,000 Turkish Canadians in the country.

 Culture

 Religion

 The majority of Turkish Canadians are Sunnis with minorities being Alevis and people generally do not have any religious affiliation.
-Prior to 1980, Turkish Canadian immigrants were from both urban and secular backgrounds.
+Prior to 1980, Turkish Canadian immigrants were from urban areas and secular backgrounds.
 Religion remained an affair of the private conscience.
 In May 1983, the Canadian Turkish Islamic Heritage Association (Kanada Türk İslam Kültür Derneği) was established, followed by the Canadian Turkish Islamic Trust (Kanada Türk İslam Vakfı) in April 1987.